babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 KeyDirectory = <path> # The `--home`path to the directory where the keyring is stored
 ```

-> ⚠️ **Important**: Operating a finality provider requires a connection to a Babylon blockchain node.
+> **Important ⚠️**: Operating a finality provider requires a connection to a Babylon blockchain node.
-It is **highly recommended** to operate your own Babylon full node instead of relying on third parties.
+> It is **highly recommended** to operate your own Babylon full node instead of relying on third parties.
-You can find instructions on setting up a Babylon node [here](https://github.com/babylonlabs-io/networks/tree/main/bbn-1/node-setup).
+> You can find instructions on setting up a Babylon node [here](https://github.com/babylonlabs-io/networks/tree/main/bbn-1/node-setup).

 Configuration parameters explained:
 * `EOTSManagerAddress`: Address where your EOTS daemon is running